 Check Out Online Lenders for Equipment Financing

 If you have less than a 600 FICO score, you’re unlikely to be a candidate for a loan from a traditional lending institution like a bank.
 Equipment financing with bad credit, however, is much easier with alternative lenders, who are more lenient with their requirements.

 As you might already know, though, the looser the requirements are for the loan, the higher the rates you’ll find.
 But if your business needs the equipment, and your credit isn’t in the best shape, online lenders just might be your best option.
 And there are lots of great choices for getting equipment financing in as few as two days with quick, easy applications.
 (Some don’t even require a hard credit pull at all!)

-Another approach could be applying for a business line of credit.
+Your best approach could be applying for a business line of credit.
 They’re a great option for small businesses with bad credit history that need financing for equipment.
 The requirements are less stringent for a business line of credit—roughly $50,000 of revenue and about six months in business—which could open some options to newer businesses that need equipment help.

 Think of a business line of credit like a business credit card: a lender extends a maximum credit amount from which you can draw cash, and this amount can be used to cover all or some of the cost of the equipment.
 The nice thing about business lines of credit is that you only pay back what you take out from the credit line—as opposed to a lump sum loan.

 A heads up that interest rates on these may (and probably will) be higher than traditional equipment financing.
 But if you need the cash, a line of credit is still a good option to help pay for the full or partial cost of the equipment you need.
 And this type of loan, too, can happen in a few days if you decide to apply for a line of credit with alternative lenders.

 When to Use a Business Credit Card Instead